-Clients are now required to fill out a Booking Note, a brief 1 to 2 sentences that details what a person seeking support expects to happen during their Hireup booking.
+Clients are required to fill out a Booking Note, a brief 1 to 2 sentences detailing what they expect to happen during their Hireup booking.

 Booking notes provide a reference point for support workers with details of their upcoming shift.
 We capture this information as we want our support workers to walk into each shift equipped and confident for each booking.

 Before accepting a booking, see what the Client expects to happen by reading the Booking Note.